tendermint/tendermint/spec/abci/abci.md

 ### Evidence

 - **Fields**:
-    - `Type (string)`: Type of the evidence.
-A hierarchical path like "duplicate/vote".
+    - `Type (EvidenceType)`: Type of the evidence.
+An enum of possible evidence's.
     - `Validator (Validator`: The offending validator
     - `Height (int64)`: Height when the offense occured
     - `Time (google.protobuf.Timestamp)`: Time of the block that was committed at the height that the offense occured